AaltoSciComp/scicomp-docs/help/garage.rst

 NBE/PHYS Online
 ---------------

-This garage combines NBE, PHYS, and ITS (Aalto IT Services) staff, both from the computational and non-computational sides.
+PHYS, NBE, and ITS (Aalto IT Services) staff, are part of the Garage sessions every Monday and Wednesday.

-This garage happens on Zoom every Monday and Wednesday from 11:00 to 12:00.
-The link is sent to department personnel lists.
+Regular reminders are sent to the department personnel lists.

 Others